surma/surma.dev/content/things/h2setup.md

 ### nginx

 You need [nginx] `>= 1.9.5`.
-At the time of writing, that is not a “stabel” but a “mainline” version.
+At the time of writing, that is not a “stable” but a “mainline” version.
 Luckily, [Nginx installation guide] is very simple and covers multiple distributions (including multiple versions of Ubuntu).

 Open your website’s configuration and either add or modify the section for HTTPS.